 “I was loudly woken by the door opening and a child I didn’t know shouting and throwing seven balloons at me and the bassinet,” she said.

-“I was shocked and DD started crying.
-It was MIL and the child we asked her not to bring.”
+“I was shocked and my daughter started crying.
+It was mother-in-law and the child we asked her not to bring.”

 The mother-in-law rushed to pick up the baby and the woman said no. The mother-in-law abruptly left and followed it up with a call to her son about how his wife was “not hospitable.”